MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 File integrity monitoring uses [Azure Automation change tracking](/azure/automation/change-tracking/overview) so that you can monitor changes directly in Defender for Cloud.

+File integrity monitoring uses the Defender for Endpoint agent that's integrated by default with Defender for Servers.

 > [!Note]
-> There are some upcoming changes for file integrity monitoring.
-> - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
-File integrity monitoring using the AMA in preview is no longer supported.
+> The older method of data collection for file integrity monitoring uses the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
+Support for using the MMA will end in November 2024.

-> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers is [now available in preview](file-integrity-monitoring-enable-defender-endpoint.md)
+An in-product experience has been released to allow you to migrate your FIM configuration over MMA to the new FIM over Defender for Endpoint version.
+With this experience you can:

+Review affected environment with previous FIM version over MMA enabled and required migration.
+Export your current FIM rules from MMA- based experience and reside on workspaces Migrate to P2 enabled subscriptions with new FIM over MDE.
+To use the migration experience, navigate to "Environment settings" blade and click "MMA migration" button in the upper row.

 ## Defender for Endpoint monitoring